Imperial Oil Limited research snapshot

 Fundamental monitor

-Track WTI, WCS differentials, Canadian dollar exchange rates, upstream volumes, Kearl and Cold Lake reliability, refinery throughput, capex, debt, dividends, repurchases, emissions policy, and ExxonMobil related-party exposure.
+Track WTI, WCS differentials, Canadian dollar exchange rates, upstream volumes, Kearl and Cold Lake reliability, refinery throughput and utilization, capex, debt, dividends, repurchases, emissions policy, and ExxonMobil related-party exposure.

 Position sizing should reflect that Imperial is a cyclical energy equity, not a bond substitute or a guaranteed inflation hedge.